 The Agency on Aging of South Central Connecticut provides advocacy, information and assistance to older adults, and sponsors programs that support and engage older individuals.
 With support from the United Way of Greater New Haven and Hamden Public Schools, the Agency on Aging began hosting Experience Corps - Greater New Haven in 2006.
 Experience Corps – Greater New Haven volunteer members serve at elementary schools in Hamden and New Haven, and at an after-school literacy tutoring program, New Haven Reads.

 - Number of classrooms: 112

 - Volunteer members: 48

 - Schools/centers served: 11

-- Forty percent of EC students improved by one or more levels (from far below to below or below to on level, for example) in reading over the course of the year which demonstrates not only reading improvement but improvement at a rate indicative of catching up.
+- 48% of Experience Corps students improved by one or more levels (from far below to below or below to on level, for example) in reading over the course of the year which demonstrates not only reading improvement but improvement at a rate indicative of catching up.